- Fan Zone

 1992-95: Assistant Coach, West Virginia University

-Nic Rossi completed his second season as an assistant coach at Binghamton in 2013.
-He has already been recognized as an up-and-coming college soccer coach, having been selected to the NSCAA’s 30 Under 30 program this past summer.
+Nic Rossi enters his third season as an assistant coach at Binghamton in 2014.
+He has already been recognized as an up-and-coming college soccer coach, having been selected to the NSCAA’s inaugural 30 under 30 program in 2013

 Prior to arriving at Binghamton, Rossi worked with three highly successful programs the previous five years.
 From 2010-11, he was an assistant coach at Ohio State.
 The Buckeyes finished the 2010 season No. 17 in the final NSCAA rankings and advanced to the third round of the NCAA Tournament.